 American Association of Physics Teachers CO / WY Regional Conference

-The CO/WY Region AAPT Conference organizers will host this year’s AAPT meeting the University of Colorado in Boulder.
-We are excited to have Nobel Laureate Eric Cornell as our Key note Speaker.
-This year we are asking Physics teachers, professors, and graduate students for presentations on how to make physics education fun.
+The CO/WY Region AAPT Conference organizers will host this year’s AAPT meeting at the new Valor Christian High School Campus in Highlands Ranch.
+We are excited to have Colorado Science celebrity Steve Spangler as our Key note Speaker.
+This year we are asking Physics teachers, professors, and graduate students for presentations on how to make Physics Fun.
 Of specific interest to this conference are topics that are related to but not limited to the following areas:

 COST – (Includes Catered lunch)

 Teachers & Scientific Professionals

 Undergraduate, Graduate Students, First Year Teachers, High School Students